 Date/time features

-By default, the components and utilities provided by React Query Builder handle dates and times in a very generic, unopinionated way.
-We recommend storing dates as strings in an ISO 8601-compatible format and taking advantage of built-in date/time functionality like "date" and "datetime-local" inputs (see inputType
+By default, React Query Builder components and utilities handle dates and times in a generic, unopinionated way.
+We recommend storing dates as strings in ISO 8601-compatible format and taking advantage of built-in date/time functionality like "date" and "datetime-local" inputs (see inputType

 ).